sakiila/dynamic-password/README.md

 # Dypa

-Dypa (IPA: /ˈdaɪpɑ/) for Dynamic Password, help people to remember passwords easily.
+Dypa (IPA: /ˈdaɪpɑ/) for Dynamic Password, help people to remember passwords easily, protect them safely.
+> Even if your password released this time, but they can't log in successfully next time.

 # Introduction